Avalanche Safety Series: Equipment

 How will you help someone if something goes wrong?

-Before you head into the NZ backcountry you need to take rescue equipment (and know how to use it) with you so you can help others make it home safely.
-However, it’s important to remember that this is rescue equipment and not safety equipment, it won’t stop you getting caught!
+Before you head into avalanche terrain, you need to take rescue equipment (and know how to use it) so your group can help each other make it home safely.
+However, it’s important to remember that this is rescue equipment and not safety equipment.
+It won’t stop you from getting caught!

-Did you know the survival rate of avalanche victims drops by 70% in the first 30mins.
-So you need to act fast.
+Did you know the survival rate of avalanche victims drops by 70% in the first 30mins?
+You need to act fast.

 Why do you need rescue gear?

-If someone in your group gets caught in an avalanche, you need to be carrying the necessary equipment to get them out alive.
-You’ll need to find them in the avalanche debris, pinpoint their location and then dig them out in as little time as possible.
+If someone in your group gets caught in an avalanche, you'll need to be carrying the necessary equipment to get them out alive.
+You’ll need to find them in the avalanche debris, pinpoint their location, and then dig them out in as little time as possible.

 What do you need?